28msec/nolap/NoLAPPitch.md

 People want to compare across companies.
 They want to know whether Samsung is catching up with Apple and when it might take over.

-In order to do such comparison, you need to "merge" all the hypercubes (say, Apple's balance sheet and Samsung's balance sheet, for the years 2013 and 2014) and do something useful with this data in Excel.
+In order to do such comparisons, you need to "merge" all the hypercubes (say, Apple's balance sheet and Samsung's balance sheet, for the years 2013 and 2014) and do something useful with this data in Excel.

 ### One single, big big big hypercube